StephanErb/engineering-notes/content/AlgorithmEngineering.md

 * __Batch Processing:__ Grouping individual operations to a batch of operations can have various advantages.
 To get there, think about elements to which the same things happens.

     - When latencies are an issue, batching can be used to amortize the latency over a number of buffered element.
 Examples:

         + _[Priority Queues for Cached Memory]_ use a priority queue in internal memory that buffers elements so that the expensive write operations to the external memory can be performed in batches

     - Pre-processing (such as sorting) of the buffered elements can sometimes be used to generate additional information speeding up the batch operation.
 Examples:

         + Constructing or update of a tree by inserting elements in sorted order, i.e., a form of _finger search_.

     - Processing elements in batches can allow us to paralleize the operation, something which would not e feasible for individual elements.

         + The parallel _Pareto Search_ algorithms processes batch of lables instead of individual labels as in classic label setting algorithms.
 All its operations can be parallelized

 * __N-Phase Computation:__ If something is complicated (and thus slow) to do in a single pass, feel free to use several phases.
 A multi pass approach can remove dependencies within subsequent iterations of a loop and therefore enable sotware piplining (overlapping loop iterations -> out of order execution).
 Examples:

     - _[Super Scalar Sample Sort]_ sorts in two phases.
 In the first pass it is only decides in which bucket an element shall be assigned to.
 The actual data movement into the preallocated subarrays is then performed in the second pass once the total bucket sizes are known.
-    - All to all for irregular message sizes;
     - A special case of this is the idea to split setup and repeated actions in many algorithms.
-For example, rather than doing multiple slow memory alloctiaons over the course of an algorithm, perform all allocations once and upfront.
+For example, rather than doing multiple slow memory alloctions over the course of an algorithm, perform all allocations once and upfront.

 * __Reduction / Input Simplification:__ Reduce the problem set at hand until it is simple enough so that it can be solved using basic means (e.g., another algorithm).
 This idea is at the core of most recursive algorithms.